awsdocs/aws-transit-gateway-guide/doc_source/tgw-connect.md

 The peer IP address and transit gateway address are used to uniquely identify the GRE tunnel\.
 You can reuse either address across multiple tunnels, but not both in the same tunnel\.

-You can use different IPv4 address families for BGP peering, but IPv6 is not supported\.
+Transit Gateway Connect for the BGP peering only supports Multiprotocol BGP \(MP\-BGP\), where IPv4 Unicast addressing is required to also establish a BGP session for IPv6 Unicast\.
 You can use both IPv4 and IPv6 addresses for the GRE outer IP addresses\.

 The following example shows a Connect attachment between a transit gateway and an appliance in a VPC\.